 Once our government refuses to protect these people, they are not allowed to work or claim benefits and have no access to homeless accommodation.
 Many individuals are forced to sleep rough or depend on already overstretched friends.
 Many women are forced into prostitution.
 Research by Julian Prior (Action Foundation founder and former CEO) in 2005/6 estimated the number of destitute asylum seekers to be 300+ people in Newcastle alone.

-Many other organisations (including Amnesty International, British Red Cross, Oxfam and the Salvation Army to name a few) have raised grave concerns about the treatment of asylum seekers in the UK.
+Many other organisations (including Amnesty International, British Red Cross, Oxfam and the Salvation Army) have raised grave concerns about the treatment of asylum seekers in the UK.

-In 2008/9 Julian Prior chaired a working group on this issue on behalf of the political think tank called The Centre for Social Justice, started by Iain Duncan Smith MP.
-You can read this report ’Asylum Matters – Restoring trust in the UK Asylum System’ here.
+In 2008/9 the founder of Action Foundation, Julian Prior, chaired a working group on this issue on behalf of the political think tank called The Centre for Social Justice, started by Sir Iain Duncan Smith MP.
+You can read this report 'Asylum Matters – Restoring trust in the UK Asylum System’ here.